 Many instruments are monophonic - they can only play one note at a time.
-Where this is important to the sound produced, the Kontakt5 library instruments implement a monophonic mode (mono mode) using a KSP script called Unisono.
+Where this is important to the sound produced, the Kontakt6 library instruments implement a monophonic mode using a KSP script called Unisono which we have made work with Gtak6.